DiscoverAll Things PixelGoogle AIPixel CameraHelp at HomeWellnessPodcastReviews & AwardsGift Guide

 That’s why Google has been working on Real Tone.
 The goal is to bring accuracy to cameras and the images they produce.
 Real Tone is not a single technology, but rather a broad approach and commitment – in partnership with image experts who have spent their careers beautifully and accurately representing communities of color – that has resulted in tuning computational photography algorithms to better reflect the nuances of diverse skin tones.

 It’s an ongoing process.
 Lately, we’ve been making improvements to better identify faces in low-light conditions.
-And with Pixel 7, we’ll use a new color scale that better reflects the full range of skin tones.
+And with Google Pixel, we’ll use a color scale that better reflects the full range of skin tones.

 Inclusive photography in a world of faces